-- Cut back on salt.
-Lowering your salt intake to 6g a day or less can help lower your blood pressure, meaning your heat doesn’t have to work overtime to get your blood going.
+Lowering your salt intake to 6g a day or less can help lower your blood pressure, meaning your heart doesn’t have to work overtime to get your blood going.

-- Eat a balanced diet to help control your weight and keep your cholesterol levels down.
-Your diet should be low in saturated fat, filled with high fibre foods, fruit and vegetables and lean protein sources.
+This will help control your weight and keep your cholesterol levels down.
+Your diet should be low in saturated fat, filled with high-fibre foods, fruit and vegetables and lean protein sources.